 - ground beef

-- nutritional yeast (or breadcrumbs if not on a low carb diet)
+- almond flour or nutritional yeast (or breadcrumbs if not on a low carb diet)

 - onion powder